dfosborne/ISQA-3420/Use Cases.md

 ###Use Case #1
 **Title:** Determine License and Vulnerability Information for Software

-**Primary Actor:** Mananger
+**Primary Actor:** Manager

-**Goal in Context:**  The manager is able to determine license and vulnerability information from information received for specfic software.
+**Goal in Context:**  The manager is able to determine license and vulnerability information from information received for specific software.

 **Stakeholders:**
 -Manager: To receive clear and relevant software information